Free on Board (FOB) meaning

 Definition

-Free on Board (FOB) is a shipping term that specifies the point at which the ownership and responsibility of goods transfer from the seller to the buyer.
-It is commonly used in international trade to delineate who pays for shipping costs and who bears the risk during transportation.
+Free on Board, commonly known as FOB, is a shipping term that denotes the place at which ownership and responsibility of goods are passed from a seller to a buyer.
+It forms one of the most frequent terms in international trade, which indicates who pays for shipping cost and who bears the risk during transportation.

 Types of FOB: